The Singing Detective: Influence

 Although The Singing Detective did not meet with spectacular viewing figures, it proved influential within the television industry.
 The serial met with considerable critical praise in America.
 Steven Bochco has credited the serial as the chief inspiration for Cop Rock (1990), although unlike The Singing Detective, Bochco's drama features specially recorded musical numbers rather than existing work.
 The serial was adapted into a 2003 American film featuring Robert Downey Jr. and Mel Gibson, with the locations changed to the United States.
 The British rock band Elbow took their name from a line in the series that declared elbow the "loveliest word in the English language".
+The Singing Detective was also a significant influence on Peter Bowker's 2004 BBC series Blackpool, through Bowker's characters notably sung along with the show's songs, rather than lip-syncing as Potter's.

 Music

-As well as its dark themes, the series is notable for its use of 1930s and 40s music, often incorporated into surreal musical numbers.
+As well as its dark themes, the series is notable for its use of 1930s and 40s music, often incorporated into surreal musical numbers, in which the characters lip sync the vocal lines with uncanny accuracy.
 This is a device Potter used in his earlier miniseries Pennies from Heaven.
 The main theme music is the classic "Peg o' My Heart", of Ziegfeld Follies fame.
 The upbeat music as the theme for such a dark story is perhaps a reference to Carol Reed's The Third Man, with a harmonica in the place of a zither (The Third Man is indeed referenced in a number of camera shots, according to DVD commentary).
 Director Jon Amiel compiled and spliced the generic thriller music used throughout the series from 60 library tapes he had brought together.

 The following is a chronological soundtrack listing: